userVG3854/DSP-Project/README.md

     ```bash
     python -m streamlit run kafka_producer.py

-5. Run the consumer script to consume weather data from Kafka and plot it on a world map:
+5. Run the consumer script to consume weather data from Kafka and plot it on a french map:

     ```bash
     python -m streamlit run kafka_consumer.py
-    python analysis.py
+    python kafka_mapping.py
+6. Finally,

 Explore the scripts for detailed analysis and code explanations.